-- Health Equity When everyone has the opportunity to attain their full health potential and no one is disadvantaged from achieving this potential because of their social position or other socially determined circumstance.
+- Health Equity When everyone has the opportunity to attain their full health potential, and no one is disadvantaged from achieving this potential because of their social position or other socially determined circumstance.
 These social circumstances are what have become known in public health as the social determinants of health. - Cultural Humility Including self-awareness, openness, and respect for different cultural identities into work through an ongoing process of learning and being willing to learn from and honor other's perspectives. - Social Determinants of Health "...life-enhancing resources, such as food supply, housing, economic and social relationships, transportation, education and health care, whose distribution across populations effectively determine length and quality of life."
-(World Health Organization)
+(World Health Organization) - Food and Nutrition Security means having reliable access to enough high-quality food to avoid hunger and stay healthy.
+Improving access to nutritious food supports overall health, reduces chronic diseases, and helps people avoid unnecessary health care.

-References and Resources:
+References: